Cuprate/cuprate/misc/FAST_SYNC_HASHES.md

 # Fast sync hashes
-Cuprate has a binary that generate `fast-sync` hashes and puts them into a binary blob file.
+Cuprate has a binary that generates `fast-sync` hashes and puts them into a JSON file - this file is then used by `cuprated`.

 The code that does so is located at [`consensus/fast-sync`](https://github.com/Cuprate/cuprate/blob/main/consensus/fast-sync).